Golden Globes 2025: Most daring looks on the red carpet

 Andrew Scott

-The 48-year-old Irish actor took a risk and wore a bright blue suit with a matching tie and slicked-back hairdo.
+The 48-year-old Irish actor took too much of a risk and wore a bright blue Vivienne Westwood suit with a matching tie that looked like it was peeled from the walls of a baby’s nursery.
+One amused fan online poked fun at the ensemble.

+“So he found his father’s suit from a Wedding in 1973,” user @HorseOneThms wrote on X.

 Cate Blanchett

-The 55-year-old actor arrived on the red carpet in a recycled yellow-gold, floor-length dress with crystals decorating the tops of her shoulders like a coat of armour.
+The 55-year-old actor arrived on the red carpet in a recycled yellow-gold, floor-length dress with crystals decorating the tops of her shoulders like a coat of armor.

-Blanchett previously wore the Louis Vuitton gown at the Cannes Film Festival.
+Blanchett’s dress stood out because it was the exact Louis Vuitton gown she donned at the Cannes Film Festival in 2024.

 Join our commenting forum